i2-wustl/azure-redcap-paas/docs/REDCap Deployment Guide.md

 ### vNet IP Provisioning

 TODO: fill in info about getting IP allocation
+Request a 10.x/28 subnet from public cloud team...
+Verify connectivity to wustl network: `tcpping 10.39.166.104:636`
 ### Pre-deployment configuration

 We start by creating a resource group, static IP address, and certificate for the deployment.
-You can use the `scripts/pre-config.sh` script to create he resource group, IP address, and certificate.
+You can use the `scripts/deploy-network.sh` script to create he resource group, IP address, and certificate.
 For example, to pre-configure QA you would issue this command:

-`./scripts/pre-config.sh qa redcapqa.wustl.edu`
+`./scripts/deploy-network.sh qa redcapqa.wustl.edu`

 Once created, you will need to login the the Azure portal and link the new certificate to the REDCap key vault.
 You will also need to copy the domain verification information for the certificate.
 To do so, follow these steps: